chenxu89/IMDB-Movie-Sentiment-Analysis/README.md

 - **Dataset**: imdb-dataset-of-50k-movie-reviews

 ## Model Performance
-We tested the performance of three models on the IMDB dataset, with the results as follows:
+I tested the performance of three models on the IMDB dataset, with the results as follows:

 | Model   | Accuracy  |
 |---------|-----------|